digital-asset/ex-know-your-customer/README.md

 | :----------------: | :---
 |       Bank         | Financial institution buying research on their customers.
 There are two banks: _Bank1_ and _Bank2_.
 |       Provider     | Provides raw customer data, initially read from a CSV file.
 There are three parties in this role: _CDD_Provider_, _CIP_Provider_, and _ScreeningProvider_.
-|       Analyst      | Collates raw research data streams, sends them through the review process (_Reviewer_ and _QA_), and publishes the results for the banks.
+|       Analyst      | Collates raw research data streams and publishes the results for the banks.
-|       Reviewer     | Can review research composed by the _Analyst_.
-|       QA           | The gate keeper before publishing research.
-In most cases it simply accepts the review done by the _Reviewer_, but occasionally performs additional validation.
 |       Operator     | Represents the infrastructure.
 Operates model clock, builds relationships between parties, etc.

 ## Running the Application